plone/documentation/manage/upgrading/version_specific_migration/p3x_to_p40_upgrade/updating_addons.rst

     Products.CMFPlone.utils.utranslate
     Products.PageTemplates.GlobalTranslationService.getGlobalTranslationService

 Instead you need to use zope.i18n.translate directly.
-See this example changeset from Poi.
+See this `example changeset from Poi <https://github.com/collective/Products.Poi/commit/e37434db3a9001afd66ab838bdfb2fe2b518846f>`_.

 The tricky thing here is that the order of the arguments has changed so you probably need some more changes.
 The old call signature was this::